XanClic/krunner-mpd/README.md

 Configuration
 =============

-You can place a configuration file into `~/.config/krunner-mpd/config.yaml`.
+You can place a configuration file under `~/.config/krunner-mpd/config.yaml`.
 Here is an example:

     # Options for how to talk to the MPD instance